-Where angle $\delta=\theta-\theta^{+}_{n}$ and flux $\phi=\Phi-n\Phi_{o}$ are defined \emph{w.r.t} the potential well minimum $(n\Phi_{o},\theta^{+}_{n})$.
-The momentum conjugate to $\phi$ and $\delta$ are $p_{\phi}=i\hbar\partial/\partial \phi$ and $p_{\delta}=i\hbar\partial/\partial \delta$, respectively.
-The Hamiltonian Eq.~\ref{eq:taylor} corresponds to a two coupled quantum harmonic oscillators of non identical masses and different spring constants where the last term containing a product of $\phi$ and $\delta$ is the coupling between oscillators.
-Due to the term containing a product of $\phi$ and $\delta$ the eigen states of the Hamiltonian Eq.~\ref{eq:taylor} cannot be written as a product of the magnetic flux states and the cantilever oscillator states \emph{i.e.} eigen functions of Eq.~\ref{eq:taylor} are non-separable functions of $\phi$ and $\delta$.
-On the other hand, if the cantilever equilibrium angle is chosen $\theta_{0}=\theta^{-}_{n}$, such that the global potential minimum is located at ($n\Phi_{o},\theta^{-}_{n}$), the sign of the product term of Eq.~\ref{eq:taylor} is reversed.
+Where the angle $\delta=\theta-\theta^{+}_{n}$ and the magnetic flux $\phi=\Phi-n\Phi_{o}$ are defined \emph{w.r.t} the two-dimensional potential well minimum $(n\Phi_{o},\theta^{+}_{n})$.
+The momentum conjugate to $\phi$ and $\delta$ are $p_{\phi}=-i\hbar\partial/\partial \phi$ and $p_{\delta}=-i\hbar\partial/\partial \delta$, respectively.
+The Hamiltonian in Eq.~\ref{eq:taylor} corresponds to a Hamiltonian of two coupled quantum harmonic oscillators of non-identical masses and different spring constants.
+The last term, containing a product of $\phi$ and $\delta$, represents the coupling between the oscillators.
+Due to this coupling term the eigen states of the Hamiltonian in Eq.~\ref{eq:taylor} cannot be written as a product of the magnetic flux states and the cantilever oscillator states.
+In other words, the eigen functions of the Hamiltonian given in Eq.~\ref{eq:taylor} are non-separable functions of $\phi$ and $\delta$.
+On the other hand, if the cantilever equilibrium angle is chosen to be $\theta_{0}=\theta^{-}_{n}$ then the global potential energy minimum is located at ($n\Phi_{o},\theta^{-}_{n}$) and the sign of the coupling term in Eq.~\ref{eq:taylor} is reversed.